briancordanyoung/GeekSpeak-Show-Timer/README.md

 	- ~~timer labels change to GeekSpeakBlue~~ (done)
 	- Add and remove buttons should be disabled
 	- Next Segment button animates away (reset button animates it back)
-- Add GameKit discovery and networking between timers on multiple devices
 - Abstract out the hard coded definition of 3 segments with one minute breaks, into a definition file.
 Auto generate views based on this definition, allowing multiple show formats
 - ~~Add test mode in settings app to switch between demo/testing and live show timer~~ (done)
 - ~~Add keyArchivers to save state between launches~~ (done)